As an expert in e-commerce, I've seen firsthand how crucial it is to choose the right eCommerce platform when starting or scaling an online business.

 Ecwid Pricing

-Ecwid pricing offers a free plan with limited features, making it accessible to smaller businesses or those just starting.
+Ecwid pricing offers a free plan with limited features, making it accessible to small businesses and startups.

-Paid plans range from $25 to $105 monthly, more affordable than Shopify's offerings.
-Ecwid does not charge transaction fees, though you will still pay fees to your payment processor.
+Paid plans range from $25 to $105 per month, making them more affordable than Shopify's offerings.
+Ecwid does not charge transaction fees, but you will still incur fees with your payment processor.

 Shopify Pricing